validitylabs/mio-contracts/README.md

 1. Deploy MioToken and note the address.
 2. Transfer ownership of MioToken contract to the owner's account by calling `mioTokenInstance.transferOwnership(address owner)`.
 3. Mint tokens by calling `mioTokenInstance.mint(address to, uint256 amount)`.
+4. Deploy TokenVault contract and note the address.
+5. Transfer ownership of TokenVault contract to the owner's account by calling `tokenVaultInstance.transferOwnership(address owner)`.

 ## During Mio token's lifecycle